SoftUni/Programming-Basics-Book-CSharp-EN/Content/Chapter-7-1-complex-loops/do-while-loop/do-while-loop.md

       * We decrease the value of **`n`** by **-1**.
    * Outside the body of the loop, we print the final factorial value.

+This is a sample code, implementing the above described steps:

 ![](/assets/chapter-7-images/08.Factorial-01.png)

 ### Testing in the Judge System